Certified Mail® is a great way to ensure the safety and validity of the mail you're sending, but what is Certified Mail, exactly?

 Once the recipient receives and signs for the item, the recipient's signature is kept on file for two years as proof of delivery.

-Do You Have to Sign for Certified Mail?
+Do You Have to Sign for It?

 In a word, yes.
 If no one is at home to accept or sign for an item delivered by certified mail then the postal worker responsible cannot deliver it.